 Most whole-body vibration plates are junk.
-Fooling you into thinking you’re getting all the benefits when in reality, they’re little more than placebo.
-This includes the ones I’ve seen recommended in tons of other comparison & review articles.
+They fool you into thinking you’re getting all the benefits when in reality, they’re little more than placebo.
+This includes the ones I’ve seen recommended in tons of other comparison and review articles.

 Overall: Power Plate Move